-If you are trying to lose weight, it is tempting to rush things.
+It is tempting to rush things if you are trying to lose weight.
 Jumping ahead with the program will not do any good for your waistline.
 It may actually do the contrary, increasing your chance of being injured.

 Running can be a great way to lose weight, but your time could be better spent on your nutrition, sleep, and recovery.
 If these big rocks are not in place, all the running you do won’t make it easier to lose weight.

 You need to have a strong strength training program to get back in the running.
 This will allow you to run injury-free over the long haul.

 Running after a leg injury can be difficult, so strength training is crucial.
 Even if you have worked with a physical therapist to heal your injury, there is a chance that you have lost significant strength.